Our top pick for

 TTM: trailing 12 months

-There are currently 2.2 million RH shares held short by investors – that's known as RH's "short interest".
-This figure is 20.3% down from 2.8 million last month.
+There are currently 2.4 million RH shares held short by investors – that's known as RH's "short interest".
+This figure is 7.2% up from 2.2 million last month.

 There are a few different ways that this level of interest in shorting RH shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against RH.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against RH.

 Find out more about how you can short RH stock.